-Xero Transaction Limits and larger businesses: Nov 2018 update
+Xero Transaction Limits: Nov 2018 test results

 There are questions about how well Xero performs under "higher loads".
 Our first concern was for medium-sized wholesalers.
 Xero talks about limits as low as 1000 'transactions' a month.
 Our testing shows that Xero performs well at much higher transaction volumes.
 The first test results are based on 3 years of 2500 transaction rows per month (and then matching payments uploaded via a bank CSV).
 The second test run was much larger.

 Note that after some discussions with Xero and based on our own experience, we (GrowthPath) believe that businesses can interpret the 'limit' of 1000 invoices a month as advisory.
 This limit does not form part of the terms of service.
 In Jan 2017 Xero published some small changes to the API limit, and these limits, which are enforced, allow a much, much higher load than Xero's advisory limits.
 Hence, stress testing is relevant because you will reach the practical limits of Xero before you exceed API limits.
 Exactly what are those practical limits?
 That's the point of this article.